 In the 1901 census, Frederick George Davies was living with his family at 2, Garnet Street, Hanley, Staffordshire.
 The head of the household was also named Frederick George, 36 , a Steel Smelter, who had been born in Chester, Cheshire.
 His wife Annie E. Davies 36 had been born in Wrexham, Denbighshire.
 Their listed children were James Taylor Davies 10, Albert E. 8, Mary A 5, Frederick George 2 and Maggie was 1 month old.
 There was a boarder living there as well, Esther McHutcheon, a widow aged 44.

 The mother, Annie Elizabeth died in 1907 Frederick George senior remarried in 1910 an Ellen Guest.
 There was another child born – Albert.

 By the 1911 census the family was living at 4, New Street, Pentre, Hawarden, Frederick George Senior 47 was a Sheet Roller.
 He stated on the census form that he had 10 children born who had survived, but 3 had died.
 The form states too that he had remarried the year previously.
 His new wife Ellen was 38 and had been born in Flintshire.
-The children were listed as James Taylor 19 a Sheet Roller like his father.
+The children in the household were listed as James Taylor 19 a Sheet Roller like his father.
 Fred George was 12 and at school.
 Maggie was 10, William E 8, Annie 4 and Ellen’s son Albert was 2 months old.

 Frederick’s Army Service Records survive and are accessible on www.ancestry.co.uk